If you’re looking for an HDB valuation, chances are you’re thinking of buying an HDB resale flat. How much can you expect to pay for one in 2024?

-If you’re a buyer looking to buy a resale HDB flat, obtaining the HDB valuation is important as it will determine both the housing loan and CPF amount that you can use.
-Whilst you must first agree on the price with the seller and sign the Option to Purchase (OTP) before getting the HDB valuation, you can still do your own research so that you won’t have to pay too much COV or cash in excess.
+If you’re a buyer looking to buy a resale HDB flat, obtaining the HDB valuation is important as it will determine both the HDB loan and CPF amount that you can use to finance your home.
+While you must first agree on the price with the seller and sign the Option to Purchase (OTP) before getting the valuation from HDB, you can still do your research so that you won’t have to pay too much cash over valuation (COV) or cash in excess.

 In this article, you’ll learn how HDB’s valuation will affect you, and some other key things you should note about it.